enbit/amazon-sp-api-php/README.md

+# Just a temp package from clousale/amazon-sp-api-php until the owner make it work with the Guzzle 7

 # Amazon Selling Partner API PHP

 This is an API Binding in PHP for the new Amazon Selling Partner API.